fbase-dev/epms-doc/docs/guide/Dashboard.md

 At the top of the page you see some metrics.

-- Email Sent
+- Email Sent: Number of e-mails sent in current month VS previous month.
-- Open Rate
+- Open Rate: Number of e-mail open rate in current month VS previous month.
-- Uncompliant Vessels vs Total
+- Uncompliant Vessels vs Total: Number of compliant vessels VS total vessels.
-- Deals Closed
+- Deals Closed: Number of deals in current month VS previous month.

 You seed a chart below the top metrics.
 This chart shows the percentage of Compliant vessels in the system.